denten-books/plain-text/main.md

 linguistics, and digital humanities among others.

 Matters always central to the field of literary studies remain vitally important to the functioning of modern society.
-Literature broadly conceived provides fertile grounds for collaboration between diverse disciplines interested in the changing dynamics of narrative, interpretation, language, form, prosody, composition, dialog, discourse, story, genre, authorship, influence, and text.
-It is in this core conceptual cluster of operational terms that I want to locate a notion of poetics, poetics capable of addressing not only the machinations of poetry and prose, but also of code, document, inscription, file, record, note, manual, journal, list, script, and archive.
-Rather than picky eaters, I imagine my fellow travelers as voracious omnivores of text.
+Literary studies, when conceived broadly, provide fertile grounds for collaboration between diverse disciplines interested in the changing dynamics of narrative, interpretation, language, form, prosody, composition, dialog, discourse, story, genre, authorship, influence, and text.
+It is in this core conceptual cluster of operational terms that I want to locate a notion of poetics, poetics capable of addressing not only the machinations of poetry and prose, but also of pixel, code, string, script, inscription, list, document, file, record, project, and archive.
+Rather than picky epicureans of high lit, I imagine my fellow travelers as voracious omnivores of text.

 This is not to say that I advocate ignorance, nor do I follow the Russian formalist poet Vladimir Mayakovksy who in the beginning of the last century